mbuczko/cerber-oauth2-provider/README.md

 ## Configuration

 `cerber.oauth2.core` namespace is a central place (an API) which exposes all the function required to initialize stores, users, clients and tinker with global options like realm or token/authcode/session life-times.
-Stores might seem to be a bit tricky to configure as they depend on underlaying storage and thus may expect additional parameters, so to configure session store as, let's say redis based one, following expression should make it happen:
+Stores might seem to be a bit tricky to configure as they depend on underlaying storage and thus may expect additional parameters.
+To configure session store as redis based one, following expression should make it happen:

 ``` clojure
 (require '[cerber.core :as core])